IvanSemov44/VibeCodingPorj/TAGMULTISELECT-IMPROVEMENTS.md

 **Date:** 2025-12-15
 **Status:** Implementation Plan

+> Note: TagMultiSelect tests were re-skipped at the user's request (2025-12-15).

 ## Executive Summary

 The TagMultiSelect component is well-structured with solid fundamentals, but can be enhanced with modern React patterns, improved accessibility, better performance, and comprehensive testing.
 This document outlines a systematic approach to elevate the component to production-grade 2025 standards.